School of Nursing

 710 Developmental Physiology and Pathophysiology (3).
 This course explores developmental changes in morphological processes and normal and pathologic physiology in humans from conception through adolescence.
 Physiological differences between infants and children and adults are emphasized.

 715 Pathophysiology for Advanced Nursing Practice (3).
-Examines the physiological and pathophysiological responses to injury-effects on cell function, host defense responses, maintenance of vital functions, and neuro-endocrine-immune responses.
+This course examines the physiological and pathophysiological responses to injury-effects on cell function, host defense responses, maintenance of vital functions, and neuro-endocrine-immune responses to stress across the lifespan.

 721 Pediatric Pharmacology (1).
 Prerequisites, NURS 715 and 720.
 Permission of the instructor for students lacking the prerequisites.
 The course will examine the principles of pharmacotherapeutic decision making in advanced nursing practice, with application to the clinical management of common health problems specific to pediatrics.